Rate this article

 Around 19% of US beauty consumers say that virtual product try-ons would help them feel more confident purchasing products digitally.
 Generative AI brings the visual try-on experience to each screen, allowing consumers to create realistic representations of clothes and other products.

-Unlike traditional virtual try-on tools, gen AI applications make the fitting experience more mindful of a body shape, skin tone, and personal style.
+Unlike traditional virtual try-on tools, generative AI applications make the fitting experience more mindful of a body shape, skin tone, and personal style.
 And that’s exactly what Google has done lately.
 The tech giant pushed out a new virtual try-on feature that demonstrates how clothes look on real models with different hair types, body types, skin types, ethnicities, and sizes.

 Style transfer technique, which is another gen AI offshoot, is also helpful in transforming the customer’s vision into a realistic piece of clothing or product.
 In simple words, this technique allows the customer to take two images — a self-portrait and a style reference image — and blend them together to try on a new style.